guregini/K2Bridge/docs/installation.md

         ```

 1. Configure index-patterns
-In a new installation of Kibana, you will need to configure the indexe-patterns to access your data.
+In a new installation of Kibana, you will need to configure the index-patterns to access your data.
-Navigate to Management -> Index Patterns and create new indexes.
+Navigate to Management -> Index Patterns -> Create index pattern.
 Note that the name of the index must be an **exact match** to the table name or function name, without any asterisk.
 You can copy the relevant line from the list.

 Notes: